arbioeng/arbioeng.github.io/README.md

 ### Introduction:

-- Starting this blog post as a means to understand information more effectively while attempting to disseminate it for an audience.
+- Starting this blog post as a means to understand technical information more effectively while attempting to disseminate it for an audience.
 - [Avicenna.ai](http://avicenna.ai) is a means to explore the convergence of medicine and the frontiers of artificial intelligence technology.
     - Avicenna is a persian polymath whose works *The Book of Healing* and *The Cannon of Medicine* served as standard medical books for institutions worldwide till the late 17th century.
     - A post will be done in the future exploring the historical significance behind his works and how they have shaped medicine; at the same time, an analysis of possible questions related to comparisions of historical medical standards vs modern medical standards and methodologies.